Otherwise known as morning walks – which Chessie and I do first thing every day.

-Yeah, I’ll take a pass on that – my preference is to explore with my eyes
+But I’ll take a pass – I prefer exploring with my eyes

-and Chessie waits patiently – as long as there is no rabbit or wild turkey to chase after (or chipmunk or groundhog or. robin or..).
+When I’m too slow – trying to catch the light just so – Chessie waits patiently – as long as there is no rabbit or wild turkey to chase after (or chipmunk or groundhog or. robin or..).
+My faithful sidekick.

-Seriously, though, our morning walks have become such an important part of my day.
-Every morning offers something new or different from the morning before.
-Whether enjoying the early sun on a new blossom, listening to birds singing and pecking in the trees, or puzzling out a problem with my rough draft, I come back looking forward to the time I will be spending at my laptop – and a cup of coffee (definitely a cup of coffee).
+Our morning walks have become one of the most important parts of my day.
+Every morning is different from the morning before.
+The sun on the flowers and the sound of birds singing helps me look forward to the time I will be spending at my laptop – and a cup of coffee (definitely a cup of coffee).

 And then, because I love a big ole pile of books – I couldn’t resist taking a photo of my current reading pile

 The Book of Longings, Sue Monk Kidd – I started reading this one around the same time I started writing my mystery.
 About five pages into the book, I felt overwhelmingly discouraged, setting the book down.
 This author uses words in a way I can’t even dream about.
 I got over it, and finished reading the book.
 This one plays a bit with the history of Jesus in a way that feels believable.
 There will undoubtedly be some who will find offense – I’m not one of them.
 I loved this version of Jesus and loved the book – it was a fantastic read!

 Hid From Our Eyes, Julia Spencer-Fleming – my current read.
 It’s the 9th book in a series of murder mysteries.
 I love the main characters (a police chief and a female minister) and will continue to read this series as long as the author continues to write it.